Johan Agrell Johan Agrell

 The only known (to us) portrait of Johan Agrell, an engraving by V. D. Preisler after a painting by J. J. Preisler, Nuremberg 1754.
 Detail.

 Although Johan Agrell was an appreciated musician and conductor, it is as composer he is remembered today.
 His music belongs to the very last part of the baroque era, in some details looking ahead into the Viennese classical school.
-He wrote concertos, sonatas, and various types of church music.
-It has been claimed that all his church music [Eppstein] and all his vocal music [Prophone] has been lost, but this is fortunately not entirely correct.
-Thanks to W. Riedelbauch and R. Freund [personal comm.], we now know that a library in Göttingen holds a manuscript that includes a set of eight motets by Johan Agrell (see Further literature below).
+He wrote concertos, sonatas, and various types of occasional celebration and church music.
+Valentin claims, citing Lindgren, that he was the originator of the “fully developed sonata form” [Valentin].

 Johan Agrell and his brother Jonas were the first persons named Agrell in our family.
-Andante: hand-written sheet music

-From Johan Agrell's second symphony, op.
-1, 1725 [Norling].
+From Johan Agrell’s second symphony, op.
+1 [Norling].

 Sources